-- all of the members of the Board other than Mr. LoCascio are "independent" under the Nasdaq rules; - all members of our Audit Committee are "independent" under the Nasdaq rules and the rules and regulations of the SEC; - all members of our Compensation Committee and of our Nominating and Corporate Governance Committee are "independent" under the Nasdaq rules; - the Company and the Board regularly review and evaluate the Company's corporate governance practices as a general matter and in response to investor feedback; - the Board maintains charters for the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, which can be found at https://ir.liveperson.com/corporate-governance-overview; - the Board has adopted a policy regarding conflicts of interest and "related party transactions", as defined under the Nasdaq rules and the rules and regulations of the SEC, under which all potential conflicts of interest and related party transactions must be reviewed and pre-approved by the Audit Committee; and - an annual risk assessment of the Company's compensation policies is conducted by the Board and the Compensation Committee.
+- all of the members of the Board other than Mr. LoCascio are "independent" under the Nasdaq rules; - the Lead Independent Director role-to which Jill Layfield was recently elected-has robust responsibilities, which are described under "Board Leadership Structure" beginning on page 24 of this Proxy Statement; - all members of our Audit Committee are "independent" under the Nasdaq rules and the rules and regulations of the SEC; - all members of our Compensation Committee and of our Nominating and Corporate Governance Committee are "independent" under the Nasdag rules; - the Company and the Board regularly review and evaluate the Company's corporate governance practices as a general matter and in response to investor feedback; - the Board maintains charters for the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, which can be found at https://ir.liveperson.com/corporate-governance-overview.

+- the Board has adopted a policy regarding conflicts of interest and "related party transactions", as defined under the Nasdaq rules and the rules and regulations of the SEC, under which all potential conflicts of interest and related party transactions must be reviewed and pre-approved by the Audit Committee: and - an annual risk assessment of the Company's compensation policies is conducted by the Board and the Compensation Committee.